tortoise/tortoise-orm/docs/models.rst

     class Tournament(Model):

-Every model should be derived from base model.
-You also can derive from your own model subclasses and you can make abstract models like this
+Every model should be derived from ``Model``.
+You also can derive from your own ``Model`` subclasses and you can make abstract models in the following way:

 .. code-block:: python3